Working groups in Department of Oncology

 WG Acute Leukemia Lab

 Welcome to the Acute Leukemia Lab: our team investigates the pathophysiology of acute myeloid leukemia using innovative translational approaches.
 Our main research focus concentrates on the interaction network between leukemic and stromal cells within the bone marrow niche.
 We pursue the goal to identify novel target structures that will help to improve the therapy of leukemia patients in the future.
+Another focus is the evaluation of novel immunotherapeutic approaches, with a special focus on the TIGIT immune checkpoint axis.

 Further information